horiapuscasu/test-chat2/README.md

 The initial for authorization digest admin with a

+This way nginx configured for https://localhost for this and https://localhost:8080 for https://github.com/horiapuscasu/text-chat

 passwords for chat rooms being in passwords.json file and being "a"(1st chat room) and "b"(2nd chat room) which arrives in node directory

 For socket.io module might be possible ~ 200 connections(for ws module of nodejs possible ~450)